hauntsaninja/mypy_primer/README.md

 mypy_primer contains a hardcoded list of open source projects and their respective mypy setups (to which contributions are gladly accepted).
 The list is visible at the bottom of `mypy_primer.py` and many of them should be recognisable names.

+I used https://grep.app / https://cs.github.com / issue reports to help me build this.
+For example, a mypy.ini or "mypy" in a tox.ini / setup.cfg / .travis.yml / etc is a pretty strong signal that
+type checking the project will have good signal.

-I used https://grep.app to help me; a mypy.ini or "mypy" in a tox.ini / setup.cfg / .travis.yml / etc is a pretty strong signal.
-This hardcoded list is in theory susceptible to bitrot, but if you pass e.g. the flag `--project-date 2020-09-25` to mypy_primer, it'll check out projects as they were today and things should work!
+The hardcoded list is in theory susceptible to bitrot, but if you pass e.g. the flag `--project-date 2022-09-01` to mypy_primer, it'll check out projects as they were on that day.

 ## Usage